Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

     --ipsec-integrity SHA256 --pfs-group None --sa-lifetime 27000 --sa-max-size 102400000
 </pre>
 ## Part 4.
 Set up the Cisco ASA

-SSH to ASA management address and paste in the below configuration in config mode.
+Use Putty to access the Cisco ASAv VM, once you are IN, please follow the steps below:
 <pre lang="...">
 login: azure
 Password: Networking2021#

+asav01> enable
 </pre>
+You will be asked to set up the enable password since it hasn't been set.
+Feel free to use **Networking2021#** as password.
+Then, access the configuration and paste the config below.
 ### 0.Addressing the interfaces
 <pre lang="cli">
 interface GigabitEthernet0/0